PricelessToolkit/CapiBridge/README.md

 > [!IMPORTANT]
 > A high-quality phone charger should be used to ensure a stable 5V power supply.
 ____________

+### _Contributors_

+> [!NOTE]
+>  If you're ready to contribute to the project, your support would be greatly appreciated.
+Due to time constraints, I may not be able to quickly verify new "features" or completely new "code" functionality, so please create a new code/script in the new folder.

+## 📣 Updates, Bugfixes, and breaking Changes
+15.06.2024 - Publishing battery in percent
+____________

 ## Schematic
 <details>